python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_GRC_Spectrum_Analyzer.md

 # GRC Spectrum Analyzer

 ℹ️ This material coincides with material from SDR slideshow D (slides 1-27).
+However, the slides are not necessary for building and operating this program.

+Build this flow diagram in the GNU Radio Companion progam on your computer.

 ## Summary